In this article, we are going to discuss Trekking in Nepal in August!

-This adventure trip starts from the deepest gorge in Kali Gandaki region.
+This adventure trip starts from the deepest gorge in the Kali Gandaki region.
 It then leads to the world’s highest region of Lo-Manthang valley.
 At the end of your destination, you will witness Mt.
 Nilgiri, Mt.
 Dhaulagiri, Mt.
-Annapurna and other high mountains peaks.
+Annapurna, and other high mountain peaks.

 Another attraction in the Mustang region is the Tiji Festival.
 This festival has the influence of Tibetan and Buddhist culture which coincide at the end of the dry seasons.

 The Upper Mustang Trek is possible at any time of the year except during the winter season.
 This rain-shadow valley holds several cultural landmarks, which will make your trek more interesting.
 The hospitality of the local people makes your trek even better.